icinganalysis/icinganalysis.github.io/content/U of Michigan Icing.md

 ### Similar publications

-Some lectures are recognizably extracts from other publications, or were in part or in whole published later.
+Some lectures are recognizably extracts from other publications, or were published later in part or in whole.

 - Lecture No. 3, Tribus ([Tribus, Myron: A new method for calculating water-droplet trajectories about streamlined bodies.
 1951.](https://deepblue.lib.umich.edu/bitstream/handle/2027.42/7991/bad4036.0001.001.pdf?sequence=5))
 - Lecture No. 5, Mickley (the later NACA-TN-3208 is much more extensive, 153 pages [!])